needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsDevelopmentCycle.md

 Schemas define a set of data.
 You can attach schemas to asset groups in the Inspector.
 The set of schemas attached to a group defines how the build processes its contents.
 For example, when building in packed mode, groups with the `BundledAssetGroupSchema` schema attached to them act as sources for asset bundles.
 You can combine sets of schemas into templates that you use to define new groups.
 You can add schema templates via the `AddressableAssetsSettings` Inspector.

 ## Build scripts
 Build scripts are represented as [`ScriptableObject`](https://docs.unity3d.com/Manual/class-ScriptableObject.html) assets in the Project that implement the [`IDataBuilder`](../api/UnityEditor.AddressableAssets.Build.IDataBuilder.html) interface.
 Users can create their own build scripts and add them to the `AddressableAssetSettings` object through its Inspector.
-To apply a build script in the **Addressables window** (**Window** > **Asset Management** > **Addressables**), select **Build Script**, and choose a dropdown option.
+To apply a build script in the **Addressables window** (**Window** > **Asset Management** > **Addressables**), select **Play Mode Script**, and choose a dropdown option.
 Currently, there are three scripts implemented to support the full application build, and three Play mode scripts for iterating in the Editor.

 ### Play mode scripts
 The Addressable Assets package has three build scripts that create Play mode data to help you accelerate app development.